SELECT UseCounts, Cacheobjtype, Objtype, TEXT, query_plan

 Thursday, July 10, 2025

-Change Tracking Data for Large table in SQL Server
+Change Data Capture for Large table in SQL Server

-If you planning to transfer the data from one db server to another db server regular basis, You should plan to capture Change tracking which allow us move changed data from source db to Destination server.
+If you are planning to transfer the data from one db server to another db server regular basis, You should plan to design Change Data Capture (CDC) which allow you to move changed data from source db to Destination server.
 I have implemented and tested completely with below sql scripts.
 You can also free to use this one.

 -- STEP 1